All Episodes

 If it doesn't, it doesn't.

-Uh uh I've uh frankly think the onus ought to be on people.
+I frankly think the onus ought to be on people.

 If you want to go in someplace and order something to eat, learn how to speak the language and read the menu for crying out loud.

-Why is it why is it the business owner's responsibility to go out and have interpreters and hire people that can speak all kinds of languages, and I can understand hotels doing this, but in certain uh in certain cities that have international travelers coming in and out.
+Why is it the business owner's responsibility to go out and have interpreters and hire people that can speak all kinds of languages?

 Yeah.

-And that's and you know, I'll tell you something else, Kirk.
+And I'll tell you something else, Kirk.

-The thing that surprises me the most, though, about your call is and it's actually refreshing.
+The thing that surprises me the most, though, about your call is, and it's actually refreshing.

 When you call here and use Jesus as an example that we should all follow.

-Progress it happening in my country.
+Progress is happening in my country.

 Say what it is.

-Welcome to the EIB network.
+Welcome to the EIB Network.

-Hi, Rush, how are you?
+How are you?

 Fine, sir.